raspberrypilearning/python_scrolling/en/step_3.md

 ### Start with one obstacle

-You can make obstacles in the sames ways that you made your player.
+You can make obstacles in the same ways that you made your player.
 How do the obstacles fit with your theme?

 You are going to use a `for` loop to make lots of copies so you only need to make or choose one obstacle.